hys0/windowsserverdocs.ko-kr/WindowsServerDocs/manage/windows-admin-center/includes/ps-connections.md

 Export-Connection "https://wac.contoso.com" -fileName "WAC-connections.csv"
 # Import connections (including tags) from a .csv file
 Import-Connection "https://wac.contoso.com" -fileName "WAC-connections.csv"
-# Import connections (including tags) from .csv files, and remove any connections that are not explictly in the imported file using the -prune switch parameter
+# Import connections (including tags) from .csv files, and remove any connections that are not explicitly in the imported file using the -prune switch parameter
 Import-Connection "https://wac.contoso.com" -fileName "WAC-connections.csv" -prune
 ```
 ### <a name="csv-file-format-for-importing-connections"></a>연결을 가져오기 위한 CSV 파일 형식